lf-/gankra.github.io/blah/fix-rust-pointers/index.md

     /// details on this distinction and why it's important. fn addr(self) -> usize;

-    /// Creates a new pointer that's a copy of this one with the given address.
+    /// Creates a new pointer with the given address.
     ///
-    /// This replaces the deprecated `usize as ptr` cast, which had fundamentally
+    /// This replaces the deprecated `usize as ptr` cast, which had
-    /// broken semantics because it couldn't restore *segment* and *provenance*.
+    /// fundamentally broken semantics because it couldn't restore
+    /// *segment* and *provenance*.
     ///
     /// A pointer semantically has 3 pieces of information associated with it:
     ///